THE DOVER WAR MEMORIAL PROJECT

 TG Finn, on Thiepval, by Michelle and Andy CooperFinn, T. G.

 Thomas George Finn, G/7711, was in the 10th battalion of The Queen's (Royal West Surrey Regiment).
-He was killed in action on 17th September 1916, and is commemorated on the Thiepval memorial.
+He was wounded in the left arm by gunshot on 27 July 1916, and was killed in action on 17 September 1916.
+He is commemorated on the Thiepval memorial.

-His brother was killed at Tilmanstone colliery on 15 September 1937.
-In September 1940 their brother and sister, Joe and Mrs Hutchings placed this verse in memory of both:
+His brother George was killed by a fall of rock at Tilmanstone colliery on 15 September 1937.
+In September 1940 their brother and sister, Job and Mrs Hutchings placed this verse in memory of both:

 "Their faces are ever before us